 - Algorithm configuration

 - Evolutionary strategies

-The concrete future research topic is up to negotiations, but has to be in the field of AutoML.
+The concrete future research topic has to be in the field of AutoML.

 The salary scale for full-time positions is TV-L E13 (with a monthly gross salary between 4000 EUR and 4600 EUR, depending on experience and previous position).

 Application materials comprise:

 - Earliest, preferred and latest possible start date

 - Brief statement of what drives you to do research in the field of AutoML, and what are your goals in applying at AutoML Hannover (at most 1 page); don’t hand in a generic motivation letter!

 - At least 2 references (only for PostDocs!)

 - For each reference, please include name, title, and email address.